About Language Understanding (LUIS)

 Entity identification determines how successfully the end user gets the correct answer.
 LUIS provides several ways to identify and categorize entities.

-Prebuilt Entities LUIS has many prebuilt domain models which include intents, utterances, and prebuilt entities.
+Prebuilt Entities LUIS has many prebuilt domain models including intents, utterances, and prebuilt entities.
 You can use the prebuilt entities without having to use the intents and utterances of the prebuilt model.
 The prebuilt entities save you time.

 Custom Entities LUIS gives you several ways to identify your own custom entities including simple entities, composite entities, list entities, and hierarchical entities.

-Regular Expressions and Phrase Features LUIS provides features such as regular expression patterns and phrase lists, which also help identify entities.
+Phrases LUIS provides phrase lists, which also help identify entities.

 Once your application is published and real user utterances are entered, LUIS uses active learning to improve identification.
-In the active learning process, LUIS identifies the utterances that it is relatively unsure of.
+In the active learning process, LUIS provides real utterances that it is relatively unsure of for you to review.
 You can label them according to intent and entities, retrain, and republish.

 This iterative process has tremendous advantages.
 LUIS knows what it is unsure of, and your help leads to the maximum improvement in system performance.
 LUIS learns quicker, and takes the minimum amount of your time and effort.
 LUIS is an active machine learning at its best.